pnxtech/bunext/README.md

 [![NPM Stats](https://nodei.co/npm/bunext.png?downloads=true)](https://npmjs.org/package/bunext)

-## Current status

-__WARNING__: bunext is currently under development and considered `alpha` software at this time!
-That said, it's already proven useful in my own work with bunyan!
-Feel free to try it and submit feedback.

 ## Usage

 Bunext is a commandline tool so you'll use it at your shell prompt.
 It requires a bunyan log file to operate on.
 A typical bunyan log file consists of text containing concatinated stringified JSON.